vivekp1118/ATM-MACHINE/README.md

 # DIGITAL ATM

-It is an application written in java that uses servlet for business logic and JSP for the presentation layer.
-In the application, users can perform all the operations that can be performed on a real atm machine.
+ATM Application is a web-based application built using Java that utilizes servlet for business logic and JSP for presentation layer.
+With this application, users can perform all the operations that can be performed on a real ATM machine.

+The goal of this project is to create a platform that mimics the functionality of a real-life ATM machine.

+## How it Works
+In order to use the ATM, the user must first generate their card number by registering their details.
+After generating the card number, the user can then use the ATM.
+When the user enters their ATM card number for the first time, it will check if the user has generated a pin or not.
+If the user has generated a pin, it will ask for the pin.
+If not, the user will be prompted to enter a new pin and confirm the pin.

+All the operations that the user will perform will be validated and updated to the database, ensuring that the data is always up-to-date.

 ## Features
 * Generate Card